tharunoptimus-pd/serverless-youtube-questions/README.md

-# Questions Generator for YouTube Videos
+# Questions Generator for YouTube Videos - Serverless

 It uses `youtube-transcript-api` to get the captions from YouTube.
 Then it separates the captions into 5 chunks and generates questions for each chunk.
 It uses a deployed [Hugging Face model](https://currentlyexhausted-question-generator.hf.space) to generate the questions.

+It uses Vercel Serverless Function to run the flask server.
+Hopefully in under 10 seconds.

 ## Installation